Microsoft Teams and Google calendar

 Step 2: Set Up App Trigger in Microsoft Teams

-First, set up the trigger with "When a channel post is made".
+First, set up the trigger with "When a message is sent to the channel".

-On the first page, the account information of the Microsoft Teams integrated with My Apps is reflected.
+On the first page, the account information of the Microsoft Teams linked with My Apps is reflected.

 Select the team ID and channel ID from the options, send a message to the specified channel, and then click "Test".